4dithyan/Tool-Rental/README.md

 - username : admin
 - password : admin123

+## User Login
+- Register new customer and login

 ## License

 This project is for educational purposes.
 Feel free to modify and extend it according to your needs.